mtau6190-dot/Configuring-On-premises-Active-Directory-within-Azure-VMs/README.md

 <p>My test confirmed that the Account Lockout Policy is now active.
 After multiple failed login attempts using the rosaf.nada account, Remote Desktop displayed a lockout warning, preventing access.
 This proves that the Group Policy settings—especially the lockout threshold and duration—are successfully enforced across the domain, strengthening security against unauthorized access.</p>
 <img width="505" height="670" alt="image" src="https://github.com/user-attachments/assets/a4727e56-0ada-4566-bb31-bab3cef124dc" />

 I unlocked the rosaf.nada account in Active Directory after it was locked due to too many failed login attempts.
-This confirms that my Account Lockout Policy is functioning correctly, and that you—as a domain admin—can manually restore access when needed.
-It’s a key part of managing user security and ensuring controlled recovery from lockouts.
+This confirms that my Account Lockout Policy is functioning correctly, and that I—as a domain admin—can manually restore access when needed.
+It’s a key part of managing user security and ensuring controlled recovery from lockouts.<br>

+<h3>PROJECT OUTCOME</h3>
+<p>I successfully:

+- Built a domain environment with a Domain Controller and client machine.

+- Organized resources with OUs and created both standard and admin users.

+- Automated account provisioning with PowerShell.

+- Configured and enforced Group Policy security settings.

+- Validated functionality through login tests, Remote Desktop access, and lockout enforcement.</p>

+## Skills Demonstrated

+- **Active Directory Administration**: Installed, configured, and promoted a Windows Server to Domain Controller.
+- **Networking & DNS**: Configured static IPs, DNS resolution, and verified connectivity between domain resources.
+- **Organizational Units & User Management**: Created OUs (_EMPLOYEES, _ADMINS, _CLIENTS), added users, and assigned security groups.
+- **Automation with PowerShell**: Automated bulk user creation and OU placement using scripts.
+- **Remote Desktop Configuration**: Enabled domain user access to RDP for centralized workstation management.
+- **Group Policy Management**: Configured and enforced Account Lockout Policy to strengthen domain security.
+- **Troubleshooting & Verification**: Used tools like `ping`, `ipconfig`, `gpupdate`, and `gpresult` to validate setup and policies.
+- **Security & Recovery**: Tested lockout enforcement and manually unlocked accounts in ADUC.
+- **Cloud Infrastructure (Azure)**: Deployed VMs, Virtual Networks, and Resource Groups to simulate on‑premises AD in the cloud.
+- **Documentation & Presentation**: Captured screenshots, explained steps, and structured outcomes for portfolio readiness.